What Jobs Can You Get With a CDL?

-Getting your CDL can open up doors to more careers than you may expect!
-With the positive economic outlook for truck driving careers and the relatively low cost of truck driving programs, a commercial driver’s license can be a valuable educational investment.
-Below are some of the jobs you can get once you earn your CDL!
+Getting your commercial driver’s license (CDL) can open up doors to more careers than you may expect!
+With the positive economic outlook for truck driving careers and the relatively low cost of truck driving programs, a CDL can be a valuable educational investment.
+Below are just some of the jobs you can get with a CDL training program!

 Over the Road or Regional Truck Driver

 Did you know that there are different types of truck driving jobs?
 With a CDL, you can qualify for either an “Over the Road” (OTR) job or a regional driving job.

 The difference is that OTR drivers are responsible for long-hauls, and they can be out on the road for a few weeks.
 Regional drivers are only responsible for local and semi-local driving.
 They’re able to work a normal shift and go home at the end of the day.

 Truck driving jobs pay pretty well, but they are very solitary work.
 If you’re more interested in a job where you can interact with more people, becoming a Bus Driver could be a great use for your CDL certification.